Please Note: This section is currently being updated. There will be more FAQs posted in the future.

 All expenses must be listed on travel claim and expenses paid by travel card or purchasing card must be shown as Less University Paid Expenses.

-CONUS is used for Out-of-State travel ONLY.
+CONUS is used for both In-State and Out-of-State travel.

 75% of actual per diem.